rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

 position: 1.2
 type:
 description: >-
-  Software versions are represented by two nodes.
-The Software Version Group node represents the major or group version attributes and the software version node represents the attributes that are associated with child versions of the parent major version.
-The relationship bewtween the nodes is `HAS_A` which points from `SOFTWARE_VERSION` towards `SOFTWARE_VERSION_GROUP`.
+  Software versions are represented by three nodes.
+The Software Version Group node represents the group version attributes.
+  The software version node represents the attributes that are associated with child versions of the parent major version or version group.
+  The relationship bewtween the nodes is `HAS_A` which points from `SOFTWARE_VERSION` to `SOFTWARE_VERSION_GROUP` and `SOFTWARE_MAJOR_VERSION.
 content_markdown: >-
   Gets software version information
   <br>